MicrosoftDocs/defender-docs/defender-endpoint/device-health-microsoft-defender-antivirus-health.md

 > [!NOTE]
 >
-> Up to date reporting **prerequisites**
->
 > Up to date reporting generates information for devices that meet the following criteria:
 >
-> - Engine version: 1.1.19300.2+
+> - Engine version: `1.1.19300.2` or later
-> - Platform version: 4.18.2202.1+
+> - Platform version: `4.18.2202.1` or later
 > - Cloud protection enabled
-> - Windows OS*
+> - Windows OS
 >
->*Currently up to date reporting is only available for Windows devices.
-Cross platform devices such as Mac and Linux are listed under "no data available"
+> Currently up to date reporting is only available for Windows devices.
+Cross platform devices such as Mac and Linux are listed under `no data available`.>
->

 ##### Up-to-date definitions